athos/sweet-array/README.md

 [(aget arr 0) (aget arr 1) (aget arr 2)] ;=> [0 2 4]
 ```

-This can be useful to do transformations that increase or decrease the dimension
+This is especially useful to do transformations that increase or decrease
-of an array:
+the dimension of an array:

 ```clojure
 ;; 1-d to 2-d conversion